 The first national park we stumbled upon and drove through was Lava Beds National Park.

 It sounded weird and intriguing!

-While I wouldn’t say to hang around for a whole day, a quick drive through would be perfect.
+While I wouldn’t say to hang around for a whole day, a quick drive-through is perfect.

-Take a hike around the Captian Jack trail, visit a few caves, spots some bats, and maybe even a rattlesnake too!
+Take a hike around the Captain Jack trail, visit a few caves, spot some bats, and maybe even a rattlesnake too!

 After experiencing the vast and dry Lava Beds, Feary Falls was paradise.